JohannWolf/MauriceWinUI/README.md

 #### -- In Development

 ### Purpose
 Maurice is a WinUI 3 desktop application that simplifies personal financial tracking by automatically organizing invoices, calculating taxes, and providing clear financial insights.
 Solving the chaos of managing email invoices and unwanted billing documents.
-Some screenshots below

 ### Architecture:
 Clean Architecture with MVVM pattern